 It is striking how profoundly we have come to integrate technological artifacts into our lives and how commonplace these devices appear to us now.
 There were times when they were entirely new.
 Just think of indoor water taps replacing public wells, or electric light bulbs supplanting kerosine lamps and gas fixtures.
 Here I consider how new technologies associated with engineered water supplies became a part of standard household practice in the late nineteenth and early twentieth centuries.
 Specifically, I explore the role that knowledge played in the process in Los Angeles.
 This city offers a thought-provoking glimpse into the “appropriation of technology” around 1900.
-Continue reading “Knowledge and the Appropriation of Technology
+Continue reading “Knowledge and the Appropriation of Technology”

 We are members of knowledge societies, but we live in “an age of ignorance.”
 We are swimming in “oceans of ignorance” that have been consciously, unconsciously, and structurally produced “by neglect, forgetfulness, myopia, extinction, secrecy, or suppression.”
 Little wonder, then, that there is also a lot of ignorance about the persistence of racism as a structural phenomenon that orders society in discriminatory ways and racial knowledge as a normalized element of our knowledge societies.
-Continue reading “Producing Ignorance: Racial Knowledge and Immigration in Germany
+Continue reading “Producing Ignorance: Racial Knowledge and Immigration in Germany”

 - Call: Power of the Priests: Political use of Religious Knowledge, November 29 to December 1, 2018.
-Deadline: July 15, 2018
+Deadline: July 15, 2018.

 - Call: The Transmission of Financial Knowledge in Historical Perspective, 1840–1940, Washington, March 8–9, 2019.
 Deadline: August 1, 2018.

-- Call: In Global Transit: Forced Migration of Jews and other Refugees (1940s–1960s), May 19–22, 2019.
-Deadline: August 1, 2018.
+- Call: In Global Transit: Forced Migration of Jews and other Refugees (1940s–1960s), May 19–22, 2019 Deadline: August 1, 2018.